 Another very common mistake is thinking you’re diversiﬁed and/or that your investments are performing optimally because you’ve bought a few mutual funds.
-The biggest threats here are high fees with performance that doesn’t justify them and diversiﬁcation in terms of number of stocks in your mutual funds but not in the sectors and asset classes represented.
+A key risk here is the potential for high fees with performance that doesn’t justify them and diversiﬁcation in terms of number of stocks in your mutual funds but not in the sectors and asset classes represented.

 Investing involves risk including loss of principal.
 No strategy, including asset allocation, assures success or protects against loss.
 There is no guarantee that a diversified portfolio will enhance overall returns or outperform a non-diversified portfolio.
 Diversification does not protect against market risk.

 Investing in mutual funs involves risk, including possible loss of principal.
 Value will fluctuate with market conditions and may not achieve its investment objective.
 The principal value of a target fund is not guaranteed at any time, including at the target date.